gpremer/mvpeventbus/README.markdown

 E.g.

-    BasicEventBusFactory.withSegments(MainEventBus.class, ChainedEventBus.class, OtherEventBus.class).build()
+    BasicEventBusFactory.withSegments(MainEventBus.class, ChainedEventBus.class, OtherEventBus.class)
+                        .build()

 In this example `MainEventBus`, `ChainedEventBus` and `OtherEventBus` are event bus interfaces each with their own set of presenters (the sets may overlap, although this will typically not be the case).
 The resulting event bus instance implements both interfaces.
 The declared type of any event bus instance created from this factory is the type of the first argument, in this case `MainEventBus`, but the instance can be cast to any of the other interfaces.

-Since frequent casting in client code is not so nice, the `BasePresenter` has some syntactic sugar for this.
+Since frequent casting in client code doesn't look very nice, the `BasePresenter` has some syntactic sugar for this.
 The standard type of the event bus instance is declared through the generics type argument.
 The other segment types can accessed through a helper method `getEventBus(<segment interface>)` as in:

     /**
      * See {@link CategoryMgtBus#changedCategory(Category)}.